mimblewimble/grin-miner/doc/build.md

  - `target/debug/grin-miner` - the main grin binary
  - `target/debug/plugins/*` - mining plugins

-Make sure you always run grin-miner it within a directory that contains a `grin-miner.toml` configuration file.
+Make sure you always run grin-miner within a directory that contains a `grin-miner.toml` configuration file.

 While testing, put the grin-miner binary on your path like this: